jinchen-hu/ADT_Algo_Exercises/Java&Spring&OS/Java.md

 #### Process of Spring MVC

 1. The browser sends a request to DispatcherServlt
-2. DispatcherServlet know the HanderMapping and can find the appropriate controllers
+2. DispatcherServlet know the HandlerMapping and can find the appropriate controllers
 3. Controllers executes the request and put the data in the model and return back the view name to DispatcherServlet
 4. DispatcherServlet uses the view name and ViewResolver to map to the view